-Sometimes the RFID tagging process can be stressful and extremely time consuming.
+Sometimes the RFID tagging process can be stressful and extremely time-consuming.
 The actual process of applying the tags can be the root cause for missed deadlines and delayed payments.
-This is usually due to tags being programmed incorrectly and that’s all it takes for the project to become your biggest work day stress.
+This is usually due to tags being programmed incorrectly and that’s all it takes for the project to become your biggest workday stress.

-It goes without saying that, if the tag application process was smoother you wouldn’t be experiencing all these headaches and you’d be smashing out projects left, right and centre.
+It goes without saying that, if the tag application process were smoother you wouldn’t be experiencing all these headaches and you’d be smashing out projects left, right and centre.
 Am I right?
 If so, let’s do something to change that and make the RFID Tagging process a stress-free one!

 If we breakdown the RFID tagging process into the 3 main areas, it looks like this:

 You conduct a site survey to assess RFID suitability, choose the most suitable technology for the job based on the survey and then create a plan for the entire RFID tagging process.

 Often after a pilot, it’s full speed ahead with RFID implementation.
 You babysit the customer throughout the whole RFID tagging process.
 Provide RFID training including, how to apply the tags and input the necessary data correctly whilst giving them the technical understanding needed to perform this efficiently and successfully.
 Usually having to aid them in the Project Management of this stage as they try to fit the work in around their normal work schedule